ace-racer/unittesttraining/README.md

-# Understanding Unit testing
+# Understanding Unit testing #

-Language: C#
+## Language: C#

-Frameworks: Microsoft Unit Test Framework & Microsoft Fakes
+## Frameworks: Microsoft Unit Test Framework & Microsoft Fakes ##

+## Approach: ##
-Approach: The different sessions for the training are divided as branches in this repo.
+The different sessions for the training are divided as branches in this repo.
 The below tries to explain what is the purpose of each of the branch.

-Pre-requisites:
+## Pre-requisites: ##
-a.
-Install Visual Studio
+1. Install Visual Studio
-b.
-Install Microsoft Unit Test framework if not already installed
+2. Install Microsoft Unit Test framework if not already installed
-c.
-Install Git tools for Visual Studio
+3. Install Git tools for Visual Studio
-d.
-Install Git for Windows command line client (Optional)
+4. Install Git for Windows command line client (Optional)
-e.
-Create a GitHub account (if not already created)
+5. Create a GitHub account (if not already created)
-f.
-Fork this repo
+6. Fork this repo
-g.
-Clone to your dev box and follow the instructions!
+7. Clone to your dev box and follow the instructions!